-When the WDTE bit in the Configuration Word register is set, the SWDTEN bit (WDTCON<0>) has no effect.
+When the WDTE bit in the Configuration Word register is set, the SWDTEN bit of the WDTCON Register has no effect.
 If WDTE is clear, then the SWDTEN bit can be used to enable and disable the WDT.
 Setting the bit will enable it and clearing the bit will disable it.

-The PSA and PS<2:0> bits (OPTION_REG) have the same function as in previous versions of the PIC16FXXX family of microcontrollers.
+The PSA and PS<2:0> bits of the OPTION Register have the same function as in previous versions of the PIC16FXXX family of microcontrollers.
 See Section 5.0 "Timer0 Module" for more information.